opentoonz/opentoonz_docs/source/rendering_the_animation.rst

 Rendering A Loaded Scene
 ''''''''''''''''''''''''
-The current scene can be rendered directly while being loaded in OpenToonz according to the defined output settings.
+The current scene can be rendered directly while being loaded in OpenToonz according to the defined Output Settings.

-By choosing the appropriate range in the output settings it is possible to render the scene in chunks, for example by rendering a section first, and then another one.
-In this case the animation available in the output location will always include all frames rendered up to that point both if the format is a multiple-files output, e.g. TIF or TGA, and a single-file one, e.g. QuickTime MOV.
+By choosing the appropriate range in the Output Settings it's possible to render the scene in chunks, for example by rendering a section first, and then another one.
+In this case the animation available in the Output location will always include all frames rendered up to that point, both if the format is a multiple-files output (e.g. TIF or TGA), and a single-file one (e.g. MP4 or MOV).
 The same applies if a section of the scene has to be rendered again because some corrections were needed.

-If the scene contains some audio files and is rendered in a file format supporting audio, for example QuickTime MOV, all the audio files will be merged to form the soundtrack of the movie (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).
+If the scene contains some audio files and is rendered in a file format supporting audio (for example MP4), all the audio files will be merged to form the soundtrack of the movie (see  :ref:`Creating a Soundtrack <creating_a_soundtrack>`  ).

 .. note:: Audio files loaded in Sub-Xsheets will not be included in the output soundtrack (see  :ref:`Using Sub-Xsheets <using_sub-xsheets>`  ).

-As soon as the rendering is over, the rendered animation can be automatically displayed in a OpenToonz flipbook by activating the Open Flipbook after Rendering option in the Preferences > Interface dialog; it is also possible to display blank frames after each rendering playback when looping.
-If a soundtrack is available for the rendered scene, it is also possible to listen to it.
+As soon as the rendering is over, the rendered animation can be automatically displayed in a OpenToonz Flipbook by activating the **Open Flipbook after Rendering** option in the Preferences > Preview dialog; it's also possible to display blank frames after each rendering playback when looping.
+If a soundtrack is available for the rendered scene, it's also possible to listen to it.

-When displayed in the flipbook, the rendering can be checked by using the flipbook tools (see  :ref:`Using the Flipbook <using_the_flipbook>`  ).
+When displayed in the Flipbook, the rendering can be checked by using the Flipbook tools (see  :ref:`Using the Flipbook <using_the_flipbook>`  ).

-You can also activate the Use Default Viewer for Movie Format option in the Preferences > General dialog in order to play back the output with its own default viewer, e.g. QuickTime for the MOV format.
+You can also activate the **Use Default Viewer for Movie Format** option in the Preferences > General dialog, in order to play back the output with its own default viewer, e.g. QuickTime Player for the MOV format.

 .. tip:: **To render the currently loaded scene:**